wp-plugins/bj-lazy-load/readme.txt

 Check your HTML source or see the magic at work in Web Inspector, FireBug or similar.

 == Changelog ==

+= Version 0.8 =
+* Replaced TimThumb with WP_Image_Editor
+* Cached images are now properly stored in wp-content/uploads folder

+= Version 0.7.1 =
+* Proper encoding of non-ASCII characters in filenames when using responsive or hiDPI images (thanks @testsiteoop)

+= Version 0.7.0 =
+* Added meta box to all public post types to exclude BJ Lazy Load for individual posts/pages
+* Placeholder image is replaced with a really short data-uri (thanks @jruizcantero)
+* Added a proper WordPress filter method for arbitrary HTML filtering with: apply_filters( 'bj_lazy_load_html', $html )
+* Updated scbFramework to release 58 (no more strict warnings in admin)
+* Updated jQuery.sonar to latest version (as of 2013-11-13)
+* Added POT file (Go translate!)
+* Added translation to Norwegian Bokmål (nb_NO)
+* Added translation to Russian (ru_RU) by Elvisrk

 = Version 0.6.10 =
 * Responsive and HiDPI images works with MultiSite subfolders